reubenmiller/thin-edge.io/docs/src/developer/DEBIAN_REPOSITORY.md

 ### Version syntax

 The version is automatically generated from the source code management tool, git.
-The version is based on the actual commit used to build it and it's distance from the last tag (e.g. the last official release).
+The version is based on the commit used to build the packages and its distance from the last tag (e.g. the last official released version).

 ```sh
 {base_version}-{distance}g{git_sha}